rmanaem/todo/README.md

 ## License

-This repository is licensed under the [MIT License](https://github.com/rmanaem/todo-app/blob/master/LICENSE).
+This repository is licensed under the terms of [MIT License](LICENSE).